gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Announce in the release notes.

 Note: Plugin authors cannot really contribution to plugins.gradle.org at this point.
 The content will be “hand curated”.

+## Story: User sees visual indication of plugin resolution

+This story covers improving the feedback when Gradle is dealing with buildscript {} and plugins {} blocks.

+- Indication of entering “pre configure phase” (where we execute buildscript and plugins)
+- Indication of progress for resolution of individual plugins to implementations (i.e. when communicating with resolution service)
+- Indication of progress when resolving/obtaining plugin implementations
+  - For declarative plugins, we can include the plugin details in the context (as each of these plugins has an individual resolve)

 # Milestone 2 - more flexible usage